Writing an extension module

 Building MyModule

-3. Configure.
+2. Configure.
 The configure process uses the script nest-config to find out where NEST is installed, where the source code resides, and which compiler options were used for compiling NEST.
-If nest-config is not in your path, you need to provided it explicitly like this
+You should provide it explicitly as a CMake option to be sure for which NEST you are building (and later installing) the module:

 make